 Tailored Shoes vs. Off-the-Rack

-Designer leather shoes and off-the-rack pairs behave differently from day one.
+Designer leather shoes and off-the-rack pairs behave differently from the moment you put them on.
 A tailored pair is designed with your foot’s proportions in mind, so it may feel firmer at first but breaks in more efficiently.
 Off-the-rack shoes often require more trial and error to find a shape that aligns with your foot’s natural movement.
-Understanding this difference helps guide your patience through the break-in process without expecting instant comfort from high-quality leather.
+Understanding this difference helps you maintain your patience during the break-in process without expecting instant comfort from high-quality leather.

 Pre-Wear Preparation to Soften Leather Shoes Safely